abiswas3/Random-Walks/content/posts/mont_mult.md

 -rw-r--r-- 1 root  root  32994324 May  8 21:45 pin-external-3.31-98869-gfa6f126a8-gcc-linux.tar.gz
 ```

-The next step is to make sure that the rustc linker includes all the symbols in the binary.
+After unzipping the contents, the next step is to make sure that the `rustc` linker includes all the symbols in the binary.
+If we do not do this, binary created by the rust compiler will have no human readable strings with debug information.
 This is achieved by updating the `.cargo/config.toml` file as described below.

 ```